Hope for the Flowers: Plot summary

 It all starts when Stripe, the main character, first hatches from an egg.
 He begins his life by eating the leaf he was born on.
 He realizes that there must be "more" to life than just eating leaves.
 He senses there must be a way to get up into the sky.
 He searches for a way and finds himself at the base of a pillar made up of caterpillars.
 They are all struggling to get up into the sky as well.
 Here he meets Yellow who also wants to get up into the sky by climbing to the top of the pillar.
 But she feels bad about what must be done to achieve this goal.
 You have to literally step on and climb over all the other caterpillars who are also trying to reach the top of the pillar.

 The two of them eventually decide to stop climbing and go back down the pillar.
 They live together for a while.
 But Stripe's curiosity and unrest overcome him and he decides that he must get to the top of the pillar.
 Stripe says good-bye to Yellow.
 He focuses, adapts, and drives to reach the top, and eventually he succeeds at being on the top of the caterpillar pillar.
 This results in disillusionment, as he takes in a vast vista of other caterpillar pillars.
 Is this all there is at the top?
 He has not really gotten in to the sky.
 He just has a view of other caterpillars struggling to reach the top of their respective caterpillar pillars.

 Yellow, however, has followed her instincts, continues to eat and then spins a cocoon.
 She eventually emerges from the cocoon transformed into a butterfly and flies into the sky effortlessly.
-She has found the real answer to the feeling that there must be more to life than eating leaves, and who caterpillars really are.
+She has found the real answer to the feeling that there must be more to life than eating leaves, and the question of who caterpillars really are.
 She is waiting for the disillusioned Stripe as he descends the pillar and eventually reaches the ground again.
 She shows Stripe her empty cocoon, and he eventually realizes what he needs to do.
 Stripe makes a cocoon of his own.
 Yellow waits for him.
 Stripe emerges transformed into a butterfly, and they fly off together.